12 Normal Thoughts New Moms Have - Baby Chick

 11. I want to have another one right away.

-For some women, the thought of having another baby after just having their first baby or the idea of being pregnant again sounds romantic and wonderful.
-And they begin craving doing it all over again, almost from the moment they have their first child.
+For some women, the thought of having another baby after just having their first baby, or the idea of being pregnant again, sounds romantic and wonderful.
+They begin craving to do it all over again, almost from the moment they have their first child.
 This feeling is normal.

 12. Can I wait to have another one?
 I never want to be pregnant again!